pachun/old.pachun.github.io/_posts/2015-07-21-mounting-a-samba-server-with-ruby.md

 ---
 layout: post
-title: "mounting a samba server with ruby"
+title: "Mounting a Samba Server with Ruby"
 description:
 category:
 tags:
 ---

-Yes, a samba server.
+Yes, a Samba server.
 I work for a corporation and I had to do this today.
 I'm contributing to a streamlined process capable of integrating with several feasible synergistic solutions.
-Okay, you can laugh.

 I tried four or five gems that claimed they'd _samba_ for me in a ruby-esque way.
 None of them worked.
 Installing or trying to use a